 Children will learn about and explore the events which led to the Great Fire of London.
 They will consider how it impacted on the capital city and how this catastrophic event compelled change in city design to make London a safer place.
 They consider how different sources, including the diary of Samuel Pepys and various news reports, provide the knowledge required to be able to recount the key events.
-Pupils also find out how Space technology and exploration has evolved.
-This topic is brought to life through a visit to the ThinkTank and Planetarium in Birmingham where the children experience the night skies, how robots and transport have progressed, how exploration has developed and the reasons for this.
-Children will explore Victorian life and examining how our British Values have changed during and since that time, using a variety of contemporary and secondary resources to research including looking at significant individuals.
+Pupils also find out how Space technology and exploration has evolved through their topic "Flight."
+Using a familiar context such as toys and Victorian schools, children will develop their sense of time.

 Lower Key Stage Two